 On Flipboard.
 Four Considerations on the Chinese Economy.
 China is not as unequal as some think.

 Ever since Abe Fortas’s resignation in 1969, the Court has either been split down the middle or, more often, made up primarily of Republican appointees.
 Some of those Republican appointees nonetheless turned out to be liberals, but even taking that into account, the Court hasn’t been majority liberal since 1971, when William Rehnquist and Lewis Powell joined.
-That hasn’t stopped the Court from evolving in a progressive direction at times.
 Uk.businessinsider.
 Ray Dalio, Bridgewater's founder, chairman, and co-CIO.

 They unanimously agreed that only Congress should be entrusted with decisions to initiate war under Article I, section 8, clause 11.
 (The President would retain authority to “repel sudden attacks”).
 Clever cartoon sums up the difference between Clinton and Trump.
 3 Ultimate Dividend Stocks for Retirement-Kiplinger.
 You can’t beat big blue-chip dividend stocks with a long history of uninterrupted and rising payouts for a safe income stream in a retirement portfolio.

 As I explained then, my view is that calling 911 generally is a search but that searching an abandoned phone will be constitutional.
-The day after my post, the judge in the case that prompted it ruled from the bench that the Fourth Amendment was not violated but did not address whether calling 911 is ordinarily a search.
-A new case, State v.
 Find The Mistake Puzzle - Brain Puzzles.
 The internet loves a good brainteaser.

 Whether it's an optical illusion or those "can you find" puzzles, mental exercises are challenging and oh-so-satisfying when you finally figure them out.
 Not to mention, puzzles and riddles have been shown to benefit mental health.
+So you're basically giving your brain a solid workout.
 How California's new copyright bill could chill public debate.
 Source: Fotolia A bill now being considered by California lawmakers is calling attention to the uneasy balance between copyright principles and public-records law.